joochanshin/sudokuSolver/README.md

 _ 4 _
 ```

-Next I will show what happens.
+Next, I will show what happens.

 In my `solver.js` file, I have this code to check the first set of GBs:
 ```